PabloXOC/42_so_long/README.md

 - `make fclean`: Remove object files and the compiled library.
 - `make re`: Rebuild the library from scratch.

-## Error Handling

-If any issues occur with the map, such as:
-- Invalid map format.
-- Duplicates of `P` or `E`.
-- Incorrect wall placement or broken paths.

-The program will exit cleanly and display and Error message.

 ## Bonus Part

 For the bonus part of **so_long**, I implemented the following extra features to enhance the game: